• Skip to primary navigation

 This classic good old-fashioned Philadelphia cheesecake is for me, the ideal cheesecake.
 A crunchy graham cracker crust, a super creamy cheesecake filling, and just the right amount of sweetness.

 If you love this type of cheesecake, then you are going to LOVE this recipe.
+This cheesecake is the classic Philadelphia cheesecake filling but with a few modifications, including a thicker crust and a much creamier filling.

-This cheesecake recipe is my own tried and true recipe of baking the cheesecake in a water bath at a high temperature for 15 minutes and then a low oven temperature for the remaining portion of the baking.
+This cheesecake recipe is my own tried and true recipe of baking the cheesecake in a water bath at a high temperature for 15 minutes and then at a low oven temperature for the remaining portion of the baking.

 By cooking the cheesecake this way, the texture stays really creamy and will not dry out.